In brief

 The trick is simple: build the slab first, then cut the final shape.
 That one choice fixes a surprising number of problems on arches, pendants, and other flat terrazzo builds.

-A terrazzo slab needs a calm base before the chips go in.
+A terrazzo slab needs an even base before the chips go in.

 Condition the main color until it rolls smoothly, then flatten it to the thickness you actually want for the finished piece.
 That gives the chips somewhere clean to land without forcing extra rolling later.